Constructor (object-oriented programming): Memory organization

-In C++, objects are created on the stack when the constructor is invoked without the new operator, and created on the heap when the constructor is invoked with the new operator.
+In C++, objects are created on the stack when the constructor is invoked without the new operator, and created on the heap when the constructor is invoked with the new operator (which returns a pointer to the object).
 Stack objects are deleted implicitly when they go out of scope, while heap objects must be deleted implicitly by a destructor or explicitly by using the delete operator.
+By using the "Resource Acquisition is Initialization" (RAII) idiom, resource management can be greatly simplified.

 Language details

+Constructors are implemented in different programming languages in various ways, including:

 C++

 In C++, the name of the constructor is the name of the class.
 It returns nothing.
 It can have parameters like any member function.
 Constructor functions are usually declared in the public section, but can also be declared in the protected and private sections, if the user wants to restrict access to them.

 The constructor has two parts.
 First is the initializer list which follows the parameter list and before the method body.
 It starts with a colon and entries are comma-separated.
 The initializer list is not required, but offers the opportunity to provide values for data members and avoid separate assignment statements.
-The initializer list is required if you have const or reference type data members, or members that do not have parameterless constructor logic.
+The initializer list is required if there are const or reference type data members, or members that do not have parameterless constructor logic.
 Assignments occur according to the order in which data members are declared (even if the order in the initializer list is different).
 The second part is the body, which is a normal method body enclosed in curly brackets.
+It is generally cheaper and better practice to use the initializer list as much as possible, and only use the constructor body for non-assignment operations and assignments where the initializer list cannot be used or is otherwise insufficient.

 C++ allows more than one constructor.
 The other constructors must have different parameters.
 Additionally constructors which contain parameters which are given default values, must adhere to the restriction that not all parameters are given a default value.
 This is a situation which only matters if there is a default constructor.
 The constructor of a base class (or base classes) can also be called by a derived class.
 Constructor functions are not inherited and their addresses cannot be referenced.
 When memory allocation is required, the new and delete operators are called implicitly.

-A copy constructor has a parameter of the same type passed as const reference, for example Vector(const Vector& rhs).
+A copy constructor has a parameter of the same type passed as const reference, for example MyClass(const MyClass& rhs).
 If it is not provided explicitly, the compiler uses the copy constructor for each member variable or simply copies values in case of primitive types.
 The default implementation is not efficient if the class has dynamically allocated members (or handles to other resources), because it can lead to double calls to delete (or double release of resources) upon destruction.